Pari55051/genshin-impact-website/README.md

 #  ⚔️💫 Genshin Impact Tribute Website
+This is a triute website for the game [Genshin Impact](https://genshin.hoyoverse.com/en/home) by [HoyoVerse](https://www.hoyoverse.com/en-us/).
+Me and my siblings really like this game, so I thought it would make for a cool project!

 here's my favourite genshin quote:
 > IS THIS WHAT JUSTICE MEANS TO YOU?
 ANSWER ME, NEUVILLETTE!